Institute of Theology

 - If the student’s grade is less than 60/100, he/she have failed the course, and will not get a certificate of attendance.

-- Students may drop the course at anytime providing they inform the instructor or the program’s director in written form.
+- Students may drop the course at anytime providing they inform the instructor or the program’s coordinator in written form.

-- A certificate is awarded to those who have successfully complete each one of the courses, and a Diploma in Biblical Interpretation is submitted to those who have followed the entire program, and have satisfied the faculty’s final evaluation.
+- A certificate is awarded to those who have successfully complete each one of the courses, and a Diploma in Biblical Interpretation is submitted to those who have followed the whole program.

 - The courses given in the framework of e-learning are not transferable to any degree program at the University.